VIVA: VIVA Course Redesign Grants

-The first Request for Proposals was released December 1st, 2018.
-Applications were due January 31, 2019, and award notification took place on March 1, 2019.
+The Request for Proposals was released June 10, 2019.
+Applications are due September 30, 2019, and award notification will take place on December 9, 2019.

 The costs of higher education have skyrocketed for students, and textbook rates have inflated at an even greater rate than other expenses.
 Students are often choosing to not purchase required textbooks or course materials, which has been linked to poorer academic outcomes, degree completion rates, and what majors are chosen at the outset of school.

-There are expanding efforts to create open and no-cost alternatives that are tailored to teaching faculty needs.
+There are expanding efforts to create open and no-cost alternatives that are tailored to faculty needs.
 Virginia has been a leader in this arena, with schools across the state working to publish open educational textbooks, provide grants to incorporate open into the classroom, partnering with the Open Textbook Network, and offering z-degrees, where all resources in the degree program are no-cost to students.